Skip to main content

 View Settings appear on the right-hand panel, as shown below, in Present Mode whenever a valid SVG-based view or auto-diagram is selected.

-Here's a breakdown of the configure settings:
+Here's a breakdown of the common configure settings:

 1. Line Settings: